Azure/Azure-Proactive-Resiliency-Library/docs/content/services/networking/general-networking/_index.md

 Use ExpressRoute as the primary connectivity channel for connecting an on-premises network to Azure.
 You can use VPNs as a source of backup connectivity to enhance connectivity resiliency.
 For cross-premises connectivity, by using Azure ExpressRoute or VPN, ensure that there are redundant connections from different locations.
 At least two redundant connections should be established across two or more Azure regions and peering locations to ensure there are no single points of failure.
 An active/active load-shared configuration provides path diversity and promotes availability of network connection paths.
-For more information, see Cross-network connectivity.

 **Resources**